Galooshi/import-js/README.md

 ImportJS is configured through a JavaScript file (`.importjs.js`).
 Save the configuration file in the root folder of your project.

-The following configuration options can be used.
+The following configuration options are supported.

 - [`aliases`](#aliases)
 - [`declarationKeyword`](#declarationkeyword)